IBM-Cloud/insurance-catalog/README.md

 A Node.js app that serves as an API into the policy database for the [Cloud Insurance Co.](https://github.com/IBM-Bluemix/cloudco-insurance).
 To store the insurance policies, we use a [Cloudant NoSQL DB][cloudant_url] and then utilize [Watson Tradeoff Analytics][ta_url] to evaluate comparisons between the them.

-In order to deploy the full set of microservices involved in the insurance-store demo, check out the [insurance-toolchain repo][toolchain_url].
+In order to deploy the full set of microservices involved, check out the [insurance-toolchain repo][toolchain_url].
 Otherwise, you can deploy just the app by following the steps here.

 ## Running the app on Bluemix